R262 (New York City Subway car): History

-In July 2022, the MTA proposed deferring funding for the first option order to a future capital program, citing delays in railcar production caused by industry supply chain and labor issues following the COVID-19 pandemic, and subsequent restrictions in supplier capacity.
+In July 2022, the MTA proposed deferring funding for the order to a future capital program, citing delays in railcar production caused by industry supply chain and labor issues following the COVID-19 pandemic, and subsequent restrictions in supplier capacity.
 This, concurrent with deferment of installation of CBTC on the IRT Lexington Avenue Line, would free up funding for other projects in the Capital Program.
 In June 2023, the MTA issued a Request for Proposals for pre-contract award consultants on the R262 and R268 subway car orders for a two-year period.
-A subsequent amendment to the Capital Program proposed later that month would decrease the amount of remaining funding for the base order to $1.05 billion, and possibly instead redirect funding to order additional B Division subway cars or retrofit existing A division cars with CBTC equipment.
+A subsequent amendment to the Capital Program proposed later that month would decrease the amount of remaining funding for the base order to $1.05 billion, and possibly instead redirect funding to order additional B Division subway cars or retrofit existing A Division cars with CBTC equipment.

-On May 7, 2025, the MTA issued an RFI seeking information from companies with experiencing constructing and designing open gangway systems for train cars on how gangways could be applied to a portion of the 1,140-car R262 order.
+On May 7, 2025, the MTA issued an request for information (RFI) seeking information from companies with experience constructing and designing open gangway systems for train cars on how gangways could be applied to a portion of the 1,140-car R262 order.
 The MTA subsequently requested an industry review of the technical specifications of the R262 fleet, mainly focusing on improving system standardization and reducing the total cost of owning the cars.
 Possible changes included lighter exterior car shells, and cab safety improvements to reduce break-ins.

+On March 19, 2026, the MTA issued a request for proposals (RFP) in search for manufacturers and also once again updated the R262 car order.
+While the base order still features 1,140 cars to replace the R62/R62A fleet, the option order was expanded to 1,250 cars to replace the R142/R142A fleet.
+Both orders will contain a mixture of regular "closed-end" R262s and open-gangway R262s named the "R262OG".
+Bidding will start on April 30, 2026 and the contract award is anticipated in early 2028.
+These cars will be assigned on all the mainline A Division routes except the 7.
+Following the RFI, the MTA amended the proposed contract to make the majority of the specifications performance-based rather using specific design requirements, thereby allowing rolling stock manufacturers to propose alternative approaches to meet the contract.
+The total cost of ownership over the lifetime of the contract will also be considered.
+If fully executed, the R262 contract would be the largest order of rolling stock ever made by the MTA.